 Kidnappers in Nigeria release 28 schoolchildren, another 81 still held, says negotiator

+(Corrects perpetrators of the school abductions in second paragraph to remove reference to Islamist militants)

-KADUNA, Nigeria, July 25 (Reuters) - Kidnappers who raided a boarding school in northern Nigeria earlier this month released 28 children on Sunday but another 81 remain in captivity, according to a pastor involved in the negotiations for their release.
+KADUNA, Nigeria (Reuters) -Kidnappers who raided a boarding school in northern Nigeria earlier this month released 28 children on Sunday but another 81 remain in captivity, according to a pastor involved in the negotiations for their release.

-The attack on the Bethel Baptist High School in the state of Kaduna was the 10th mass school kidnapping since December in northwest Nigeria carried out by Islamist militants and more recently, criminal gangs.
+The attack on the Bethel Baptist High School in the state of Kaduna was the 10th mass school kidnapping since December in northwest Nigeria, which authorities have attributed to criminal gangs seeking ransom payments.

 “Twenty-eight students were freed this morning,” Reverend Ite Joseph Hayab told Reuters on phone.
 “Quite a number of the students before now escaped ... but 81 are still in captivity.”